maliput/maliput_documentation/docs/overview.rst

 `maliput` provides a register of `Intersections` called `IntersectionBook` which holds all the `Intersections` in the map.
 Each `Intersection` aggregates related entities by zone and applied rules and their states.

-Once obtained the intersection of interest information about the states of the traffic lights and the rules(i.e.: Right-Of-Way rules) can be queried.

 Traffic Rules
 -------------